xerocross/train-prob/README.md

 submitted this GitHub repo to my recruiter for your review.
 I don't know when you will look at it, but I will probably add more testing over the weekend and do some cleanup.

+At current state, it appears functional.
+All the tests pass.
+To finish this project to my own standard, I would have preferred to have at least 3 days.
+Day one for writing the bulk of the code.
+Day two for writing a _lot_ more unit tests and cleaning up any bugs I discovered that way.
+Day three because everything always takes longer than expected.
+But I did rush this because I don't want you to pass me over for taking too long.

 ## Usage

 A Digraph must be constructed with a list of Edge objects.
 An Edge object